christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 import { useState, useEffect } from "react";
 ```

 If you want to call a function that does not update state on component mounting (in this case, on page load), use, `useEffect()`.
+Add this function for getData() and this `useEffect()` into your component, testing it in the console:

 ```js
 function App() {